 KSU ACJA Story

 Crystian Torres, a sophomore at Kansas State University (2011 - 2012) wanted to transfer to the University of Southern Florida (USF), only to find out that K-State was a better fit for his educational needs.
-While getting to know USF and its programs, Mr. Torres learned of the American Criminal Justice Association - Lambda Alpha Epsilon, a fraternity that currently has an active chapter at this university.
-This prestigious fraternity was founded in 1934 and has since been growing throughout the United States.
+While getting to know USF and its programs, Mr. Torres learned of the American Criminal Justice Association - Lambda Alpha Epsilon, a fraternity that currently has an active subordinate chapter at the university.
+This prestigious fraternity was founded in 1934 and has since been growing on a national level throughout the United States.

-Since the initiation of Kappa Sigma Upsilon, the chapter has grown in membership, has held successful fundraisers, and the group is expected to continue to grow and improve as time progresses.
+Since the initiation of Kappa Sigma Upsilon, the chapter has grown in membership, has held successful fundraisers, speaker events, conferences, and the group is expected to continue to grow and improve as time progresses.

 Co-Founders of the Kappa Sigma Upsilon Chapter

 - Christopher McKinney, Secretary & Chief of Staff